 In the words of Mert Aktas, marketing manager at UserGuiding, higher product adoption produces business success.

-For the most successful companies, higher adoption is indispensable for higher revenue.
+For the most successful companies, greater adoption is essential for greater revenue.

 Therefore, you should do everything you can to show the value of your product to your customers, enticing them to become recurring users.